 The route to the trailhead is a wide dirt road, so it’s difficult to get lost.
 If you don’t think you’re going the right way, you probably are.
 You can always ask a friendly local for directions, too!

-If you are staying at the campgrounds, the walk to the trailhead is very easy; only a 5-10 minute walk.
+If you are staying at the campgrounds, the walk to the trailhead parking lot is very easy; only a 5-10 minute walk.

 Once you reach the trailhead, the path to the top is very distinct.
-The trek will be about 800m, so it’s attainable by people of all fitness levels.
+The trek will be about 800m through Phu Chi Fa forest park and the trail is in good condition.
+So, although the climb is a little bit steep, it’s attainable by people of all fitness levels.

 The View At The Top of Phu Chi Fa

-The best location for sunset is at the very top of the peak.
-Luckily, there are far fewer people during sunset, so finding a great spot will be easy.
+The best view point for sunset is at the very top of the peak.
+The highest point sits at 1,442 meters (4,731 feet) above sea level.
+Luckily, there are far fewer people during sunset, so finding a good spot will be easy.

 For the best viewing experience, get to the viewpoint early.
 This will allow you to choose the best location to see the sunrise.